-Last year, during my keynote presentations at various conferences (e.g. CNIG, ADGF, CMAE etc.) I tried to explain regarding customer experience development that our golf club members, guests, and in general the empowered customers are expecting from us highly relevant and personalized communication messages, offers, products, and services.
+Last year, during my keynote presentations at various conferences (e.g. CNIG, ADGF, CMAE etc.) I tried to explain that our golf club members, guests, and, in general, empowered customers expect highly relevant and personalized communication messages, offers, products, and services from us.

 Importance of hyperlocal marketing

-It means targeting prospective customers in a highly specific, geographically restricted area, sometimes just a few blocks or streets, often with the intention of targeting people conducting “near me” searches on their mobile device.
+It means targeting prospective customers in a particular, geographically restricted area, sometimes just a few blocks or streets, often with the intention of targeting people conducting “near me” searches on their mobile device.

-I think people in these days will not drive more than 20 miles (cca.
-30 km) or 20 minutes for a golf club.
+I think people these days will not drive more than 20 miles (cca.
+30 km) or 20 minutes to a golf club.

-Just imagine, that situation when you get any of these questions, “Darling, where shall we go out to eat something?” or “Could we try another gym” or “Is there any interesting event in the town?”
+Just imagine a situation where you get any of these questions: “Darling, where shall we go out to eat something?” or “Could we try another gym?” or “Is there any interesting event in the town?”

 Or if you are abroad in a country that is not known as a golf country (e.g. Hungary), but you want to give a try then you will be interested in “near me” search results.